 Note: If you have tools enabled in your original course you must enable these same tools in the destination course or the items contained in that tool will not copy.
 One example of this is Attendance.
 If you have enabled Attendance in the original course but not the destination course the Attendance Registers will fail to copy and you will see messaging similar to this when you view the Copy Course Components History:

 If you must enable a tool in the destination course click Course Admin in your course navbar and choose Tools from the list of options.

 To copy content from another course, click the Table of Contents on the left hand side of the page then click the Import Course button and choose Copy Existing Course.
 You can also select the Course Admin link on the course navbar.
 This will take you to the Import/Export/Copy Components page where you will choose which course you would like to copy and if you will copy the entire course or only parts of the course.

-From the Import/Export/Copy Components page, select the Search for Offering button you will see a pop-up window of the courses you currently have access to.
+From the Import/Export/Copy Components page, select the Search for Offering button and click on the magnifying glass to perform the search.
+You will then see a list of courses you currently have access to.
 Select the course you are copying from the list by checking the radio button to the left of the course title and clicking the Add Selected button.
 After you select the course you are copying, Search for Offering button is replaced with the name of the course you selected.

 Now you will have to determine if you want to Copy All Components or only Select Components.

 If you choose to Copy All Components the entire selected course will be copied into the destination course.
 Choosing Select Components allows you to select individual files, specific quizzes or dropboxes etc. to copy forward.

 Note: if you choose to copy Select Components you must ensure you select both CONTENT and COURSE FILES.

 To add a module to your course select the Table of Contents on the left hand side if it isn’t selected by default.
 Once you do this you will see both ways to add a new module to a course.